adonisjs/v6-docs/content/docs/experimental/inertia.md

 ### `assertInertiaPropsContains()`

 Checks that the props returned by the server contain some of the props passed as parameters.
-Uses [`containsSubset`](https://japa.dev/docs/plugins/assert#containssubset) under the hood.
+It uses [`containsSubset`](https://japa.dev/docs/plugins/assert#containssubset) under the hood.

 ```ts
 test('returns correct data', async ({ client }) => {